Junction-DINO/FE/README.md

 # Project Overview: Can I Eat?

-**"Can I Eat?"** is a mobile application designed specifically for pregnant women, helping them determine if certain foods are safe to consume.
+**"Can I Eat?"** is a web application specifically designed specifically for pregnant women, helping them determine if certain foods are safe to consume.
 Utilizing camera-based OCR (Optical Character Recognition), the app scans food labels or packaging and cross-references the ingredients against a comprehensive database of safe and unsafe foods for pregnancy.

 ### Key Features:
 - **Camera OCR Integration:** Quickly scan food labels or packaging to identify ingredients.